 Another water quality concern at Easter Lake has been de-icing chemicals used at the Des Moines Airport.
 These chemicals are biodegradable, but in the process of breaking down use large amounts of oxygen and often cause fish kills in Yeader Creek which empties into the lake.
 Trash entering the lake from Yeader Creek has also been a concern.
 To reduce the amount of trash, a rack has been built on Yeader Creek in Ewing Park.

 You can see we have many water quality concerns in the state.
 We all need to do our part to keep our water healthy for people and wildlife.

 The Polk County Water and Land Legacy bond referendum (passed in 2012) has provided us with the necessary funding to undertake many significant water quality improvement projects since its inception.

-In part, this bond has allowed Polk County Conservation to start a water monitoring program to help assess watershed quality in Polk County.
-The first year of monitoring took place from October 1, 2015 - September 30, 2016.
+In part, this bond has allowed Polk County Conservation to start an ambient stream water monitoring program to help assess watershed quality in Polk County.
+Monitoring began on October 1, 2015.
 Regular monitoring should be able to detect changes to water quality in the future.